okta/samples-golang/custom-login/README.md

 Now navigate to http://localhost:8080 in your browser.

 If you see a home page that prompts you to login, then things are working!
-Clicking the **Log in** button will redirect you to the applicaitons custom sign-in page.
+Clicking the **Log in** button will redirect you to the applications custom sign-in page.

 You can login with the same account that you created when signing up for your Developer Org, or you can use a known username and password from your Okta Directory.